 What are the best party schools in the U.S.?
 We did the research for you!
-You probably didn’t get to party much during your senior year in 2020.
+You probably didn’t get to party much during high school.
 So, if you’re considering any of these ten schools – you’ll definitely make up for the lost time.

 We looked at lots of different factors to rank these schools “party” factor,